linkerd/linkerd/linkerd/docs/routers.md

 requeueBudget | see [retry budget](#retry-budget-parameters) | A [requeue budget](#retry-budget-parameters) for connection-level retries.
-failureAccrual | 5 consecutive failures | a [failure accrual policy](#failure-accrual) for all clients created by this router. requestAttemptTimeoutMs | no timeout | The timeout, in milliseconds, for each attempt (original or retry) of the request made by this client.
+failureAccrual | 5 consecutive failures | a [failure accrual policy](#failure-accrual) for all clients created by this router. requestAttemptTimeoutMs | no timeout | The timeout, in milliseconds, for each attempt (original or retry) of the request made by this client. clientSession | An empty object | see [clientSession](#client-session)

 #### Host Connection Pool

+This section defines the behavior of [watermark connection pools](https://twitter.github.io/finagle/docs/com/twitter/finagle/client/DefaultPool) on which most of the protocols are relying.
+Note that Http2 protocol uses [SingletonPool](https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/pool/SingletonPool.scala) that maintains a single connection per endpoint and will not be affected by the settings in this section.

 ```yaml
 client: